School Board of the City of Virginia Beach

 The Assistant Superintendent for Human Resources shall ensure applications received by the due date for reclassifications are processed promptly.
 Evaluation of such applicants shall include a review of the completed JQ and may include job audit interviews with employees, supervisors, division and department heads conducted by the Classification and Compensation Specialist.
-The Assistant Superintendent for Human Resources, as part of his/her evaluation of the request, shall consider internal equity, the organizational and/or operational effect of the reclassification on school division operations.
+The Chief Human Resources Officer, as part of his/her evaluation of the request, shall consider internal equity, the organizational and/or operational effect of the reclassification on School Division operations.
 Based upon this evaluation, a report including a recommendation by the Department of Human Resources as to whether the application for reclassification should be granted or denied, together with reasons for such recommendation, shall be prepared.

 Notification/Appeals Process for Employees

-By the second week of December, the Assistant Superintendent for Human Resources shall notify the employee and his/her principal/department head of the recommendation to the Superintendent or designee.
+By the second week of December, the Chief Human Resources Officer shall notify the employee and his/her principal/department head of the recommendation to the Superintendent or designee.
 Within five (5) work days of receipt of the recommendation, the employee and/or principal/department head shall have the right, to appeal the decision of the Assistant Superintendent for Human Resources.
-The basis for the appeal and any information not previously submitted and/or considered shall be in writing to the Assistant Superintendent for Human Resources for consideration.
-The Assistant Superintendent for Human Resources will review and consider any new information and make a determination within five (5) working days of receiving the information.
-Upon receipt of the Assistant Superintendent for Human Resources’ second determination, the employee and/or principal/department head may appeal that decision to the Superintendent or designee.
+The basis for the appeal and any information not previously submitted and/or considered shall be in writing to the Chief Human Resources Officer for consideration.
+The Chief Human Resources Officer will review and consider any new information and make a determination within five (5) working days of receiving the information.
+Upon receipt of the Chief Human Resources Officer’s second determination, the employee and/or principal/department head may appeal that decision to the Superintendent or designee.
 Final determination for reclassification requests shall be made by the Superintendent.
 The employee and principal/department head will be notified of the Superintendent’s decision by the third week of January.

 Reclassification requests that are supported by the Superintendent, but require approval by the School Board, will be submitted to the School Board as a part of the Superintendent’s Estimate of Needs.
 These requests may include, but are not limited to new job titles and movement from one job category to another.
 The Department of Human Resources will notify the employee and supervisor/ principal/department head of the final disposition of the School Board within two (2) weeks after the City Council has approved the School Board’s budget.